rpbadham/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

+#Code Book for output file *tidy_dataset.txt*#
+Author: Richard Badham

-This is the Code Book for tidy_dataset.txt which is the output produced by executing "run_analysis.R".
+This is the Code Book for **tidy_dataset.txt** which is the output file produced by executing **"run_analysis.R"**.

+##Input##
 The input data has been collected from the accelerometers of the Samsung Galaxy S smartphone.
 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The complete list of variables of each feature vector is available in 'features.txt' file accompanying the input data which was downloaded at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The complete list of variables of each feature vector is available in the **'features.txt'** file accompanying the input data which was downloaded at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+##Script##
-The script "run_analysis.R"
+The script **"run_analysis.R"**
-1) Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-2) Extracts only the measurements on the mean and standard deviation for each measurement.
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-3) Outputs to a data file called "tidy_dataset.txt" containing aggregated average values for the mean and standard deviation of each feature grouped by activity.
+3. Outputs to a data file called **"tidy_dataset.txt"** containing aggregated average values for the mean and standard deviation of each feature grouped by activity.

+##Output##
-The 6 activities are: LAYING, SITTING, STANDING, WALKING, WALKING_DOWNSTAIRS, WALKING_UPSTAIRS A complete description of the features can be found in the file "features_info.txt".
+A complete description of the features can be found in the file "features_info.txt".

 A complete list of the columns in the output data set "tidy_dataset.txt" follows: